folklabor/spring-boot-kafka-es-compose/README.md

 # Running the application
 The application has been packaged in Docker Compose in order to orchestrate the creation of the systems with the correct versions etc.

-1. Open your terminal and run docker compose / build images
+1. Open your terminal and run docker compose / build images (--build can be omitted once the images are built)

 ```bash
 docker-compose up --build